bleu0-teem/client/README.md

   <img src="https://img.shields.io/github/forks/bleu0-teem/client?style=for-the-badge&logo=github&label=Forks" alt="GitHub Forks"/>
 </p>

-A dedicated, lightweight Windows client designed to seamlessly integrate with the **BLUE16 launcher**.
+A dedicated, lightweight Windows client designed to seamlessly integrate with the **BLUE16**.
 Experience an efficient and native desktop interface for your ROBLOX revival journey, focusing on core functionality and a smooth user experience.

 ---